RealDeHess/CommunityBeastmen/README.md

 To install, simply subscribe to the beastmen-only steam version, or download your preferred file from Loverslab.
 If you downloaded the file from loverslab, you must drop the .pack file into your data folder manually, for example: C:\SteamLibrary\steamapps\common\Total War WARHAMMER III\data

+In your mod manager, **place beastmen at the top of your load order**.
 Congratulations, you've installed the basic version of the mod which already includes custom units, battles, buildings, resources, animations, missions, custom lords and heroes, a mercenary system and much more.

 ## Additional Mods
 These are some compatible mods if you want to add to the experience: